kick-mind/date-src/src/README.md

 ## Time zones
 A time zone is a region of the Earth that has adopted the same standard time, usually referred to as the local time.
 Most adjacent time zones are exactly one hour apart, and by convention compute their local time as an offset from Greenwich Mean Time (see also UTC).
 The Zones object is responsible for creating Zone objects.
-Generally there are 3 different Zone objects in JSS-Date library:
+Generally there are 3 different Zone objects in Tick library:
 - FixedZone: a Zone with fixed offset, like UTC
 - LocalZone: local time zone (system dependent)
 - IanaZone: a standard IANA time-zone, like "Europe/London"